-Step 3: Once connection parameter is set we should disconnect and connect the device to make sure new values is used by the master.
-Again the disconnection should be done in on Characteristic Write callback after making sure that connection parameter is set successfully.
+Step 3: Once the connection parameter is set we should disconnect and connect the device to make sure new values are used by the master.
+Again the disconnection should be done in on Characteristic Write callback after making sure that the connection parameter is set successfully.

-Step 6: Wait for onCharacteristicWrite callback and check the write status, if new firmware info is successfully written start writing new firmware in blocks of 18 bytes (first 2 bytes contains block number and next 16 bytes contains actual firmware data).
-This step is the final stage where we flash firmware binary file of around 127 KB(126976 bytes) by dividing them into 16 bytes blocks, so totally we need to write 7936 blocks.
-Each block of data should be prefixed with extra 2 bytes which contain block number.
+Step 6: Wait for the onCharacteristicWrite callback and check the write status, if new firmware info is successfully written start writing new firmware in blocks of 18 bytes (the first 2 bytes contain block number and the next 16 bytes contain actual firmware data).
+This step is the final stage where we flash firmware binary files of around 127 KB(126976 bytes) by dividing them into 16 bytes blocks, so totally we need to write 7936 blocks.
+Each block of data should be prefixed with extra 2 bytes which contain the block number.

-After writing all the blocks the master device automatically disconnects itself so that when it is again reconnected it runs on the new firmware and switch to the normal connection parameters.
+After writing all the blocks the master device automatically disconnects itself so that when it is again reconnected it runs on the new firmware and switches to the normal connection parameters.

-At Cumulations, we have expertise building Bluetooth low energy apps.
-If you have any requirement to build mobile apps for wearable devices and internet of things mobile apps, please contact us: https://www.cumulations.com/contact-us
+At Cumulations, we have expertise in building Bluetooth low-energy apps.
+If you have any requirements to build mobile apps for wearable devices and internet of things mobile apps, please contact us: https://www.cumulations.com/contact-us